Main Gate Hours of Operation

 Other travel options for NASCAR:

-For our NASCAR event, look into other transportation options, including the Raceway Fun Train (formerly the NASCAR Express) from Sacramento, with stops in Davis and Suisun or the Sports Fan Express bus program (http://www.racesonoma.com/ftickets/bus_transportation/).
+For our NASCAR event, look into other transportation options, including the Raceway Fun Train (formerly the NASCAR Express) from Sacramento, with stops in Davis and Suisun or the Charter America bus program (http://www.sonomaraceway.com/events/toyota-save-mart-350/transportation/).

 What if I am picking up my tickets at Will Call?

-During NASCAR weekend, Will Call is located at the Gate 9 entrance on Lakeville Highway.
-For all other events, Will Call is located at Gate 1, just after you enter the raceway on the right-hand side behind a stone block wall.
+For all events, Will Call is located at Gate 1, just after you enter the raceway on the right-hand side behind a stone block wall.
 Gate 1 is the main entrance to the facility located on Highway 121.
 You will need a photo I.D. to pick up your tickets at Will Call.

 Is motorcycle parking available?